-81 Western Power, November 2008, Underground Power Program Review, pp58-67.
+&lt;sup>71 Western Power, November 2008, Underground Power Program Review, pp58-67.

-82 In 2005, a major storm contributed 187 SAIDI minutes from lightning induced outages, affecting 1,030 customers in City Beach.
+In 2005, a major storm contributed 187 SAIDI minutes from lightning induced outages, affecting 1,030 customers in City Beach.
 In 2007, a major storm contributed 0.4 SAIDI minutes from wind and debris induced outages, affecting 12 customers in City Beach.
 Ibid, p59.

-- partial conversion of high voltage feeders to underground has had a limited impact on reliability performance and has actually led to a worsening in reliability performance due to faults on the overhead portion of the feeder; - the average interruption time for an overhead protective device83 is 60 per cent less than for an underground protective device; and - the reliability improvement at the suburb level of 78 per cent has led to a reliability improvement of 27 per cent at the zone substation level (areas serviced by the same zone substation as City Beach) and a 0.24 per cent reliability improvement to Western Power's entire network system.
+- the average interruption time for an overhead protective device is 60 per cent less than for an underground protective device; and - the reliability improvement at the suburb level of 78 per cent has led to a reliability improvement of 27 per cent at the zone substation level (areas serviced by the same zone substation as City Beach) and a 0.24 per cent reliability improvement to Western Power's entire network system.

-The UPPT's review of reliability performance in other suburbs where underground power has been installed also indicated a general improvement in SAIDI reliability trends.84 Some of the other key findings from this review were that:
+The UPPT's review of reliability performance in other suburbs where underground power has been installed also indicated a general improvement in SAIDI reliability trends.
+Some of the other key findings from this review were that: